Monstrous M-theory: Monstrous Dilatonic Gravity in

 \subsection{Classification}

-All such theories will be classified by using two sets of numbers :
+All Monstrous gravities will be classified by using two sets of numbers :

-\begin{itemize} \item $\mathbf{s}_{1}$, a 5-characters string, providing the number of independent \textquotedblleft helicity"-$h$ massless fields, with $h=2,\frac{ 3}{2},1,\frac{1}{2},0$, respectively denoted by $g$ (graviton), $\psi $ (Rarita-Schwinger field), $\Lambda ^{1}$ (vector, i.e. 1-form, potential), $ \lambda $ (spinor field\footnote{ The spinor field gets named \textit{gaugino} (or \textit{dilatino}) in presence of supersymmetry.}), and $\phi $ (dilaton) :
+\begin{itemize} \item $\mathbf{s}_{1}$, a length-5 string, providing the number of independent \textquotedblleft helicity"-$h$ massless fields, with $h=2,\frac{ 3}{2},1,\frac{1}{2},0$, respectively denoted by $g$ (graviton), $\psi $ (Rarita-Schwinger field), $\wedge ^{1}$ (1-form potential), $\lambda $ (spinor field\footnote{ The spinor field gets named \textit{gaugino} (or \textit{dilatino}) in presence of supersymmetry.}), and $\phi $ (dilaton); as pointed out above, we fix $\#g=\#\phi =1$ throughout\footnote{ Also note that any theory with $\#\wedge ^{1}\geqslant 1$ is a Maxwell-Einstein-dilaton theory in $25+1$ space-time dimensions.} :